wanoz/PanML/README.md

  {'token': ' can', 'probability': 0.2809840738773346}]
 ```

-Fine tune the model with your own data from dataframe
+Fine tune the model with your own data from dataframe.
 Execute in self-supervised autoregressive training regime
 ```
 # Specify train args
 train_args = {